 1866: Folio edition, published by Sampson, Low, 38 cms. tall, containing the large prints.

-It is probable that re-engraving of Martin’s small plates began when they passed into the hands of Charles Tilt, and continued during the publication of subsequent editions.
-This re-engraving was not of a high quality, and tended to be confined to the more obvious features of the designs; as time went on, the subtle lines and tones of Martin’s backgrounds were often entirely lost.
-The large plates were also re-engraved for the editions of Whittingham and Sampson Low, but this work was of much better quality.
+It is probable that some re-engraving of Martin’s small plates began when they passed into the hands of Charles Tilt, and continued during the publication of subsequent editions.
+This re-engraving was not usually of high quality, and tended to be confined to the more obvious features of the designs; as time went on, the subtle lines and tones of Martin’s backgrounds tended to disappear.
+However, it should be said that between the first Tilt edition of 1833 and the Washbourne editions of 1849/50 the deterioration in the prints is slight, only apparent under magnification, and mainly due to a loss of definition in the detail, which can be attributed to natural wear.
+And during this period at least, the publishers seem to have been cautious in interfering with Martin’s work.
+The large plates were also re-engraved for the editions of Whittingham and Sampson Low, and this work was generally of good quality.

 Because different plates tended to wear at different rates, and because repair and re-engraving were executed ad hoc, in these later editions the plates in any single edition are unlikely to be in uniform state, and moreover any two examples of the same edition may contain the same plate in differing states of preservation.